 Some people have an underbite, or where the lower teeth are in front of the upper teeth.
 This can lead to jaw joint discomfort and excessive wear on the teeth.
-Correcting it not only improves the smile but also leads to healthier teeth that will last longer.
+Correcting it not only improves the health of the teeth but also leads to a beautiful smile.

 Spacing of teeth